Lipen/discrete-math-course/typst/hw1.typ

 - Show all work and reasoning clearly for computational problems.
 - For proofs, state what you're proving, provide clear logical steps, and conclude with QED or $square$.
 - For false statements, provide specific counterexamples.
-- Real-world context problems should include brief explanations of practical significance.
 - Collaborate with classmates on concepts, but write all solutions independently.
 - Submit as PDF with clearly labeled problems and legible work.